enovance/software-factory/docs/deploy.rst

 Software Factory installation introduction
 -----------------------------------------

-SF is designed to be installed on an OpenStack Cloud platform that embeds Heat and Neutron.
+Software Factory (SF) is designed to be installed on an OpenStack Cloud platform that embeds Heat and Neutron.
 The installation is performed using Heat.
 Basically you should just source your .openrc and setup a configuration file before starting the start script.

-However, to ease improving SF we have developed a way to deploy the SF into LXC containers.
+However, to ease the development of SF we have developed a way to deploy the SF into LXC containers.
 Please have a look to the section `How to deploy SF within LXC`_

 All the VM images needed by SF must be available locally or remotely.
 The deployment process will take care of uploading those images to Glance.